sosconf/Account-Authentication-Service/README.md

 ### LDAP Basic Configuration

-#### Step1 install LDAP
+#### Step 1: install LDAP

-Install all the relevant packages so as not to miss anything.
+Install all the relevant packages in case of missing something.

 ```shell
 # migrationtools --Used to migrate system users and groups to LDAP.
 yum install -y openldap openldap-* migrationtools policycoreutils-python
 ```

-BerkeleyDB configuration, and licensed to LDAP users。
+BerkeleyDB configuration and authorize to the LDAP user.

 ```shell
 cp /usr/share/openldap-servers/DB_CONFIG.example /var/lib/ldap/DB_CONFIG # copy
 chown ldap:ldap /var/lib/ldap/DB_CONFIG # Authorization
 ```

-Activate LDAP server.
+Activate the LDAP server.

 ```shell
 systemctl enable slapd
 ```

-Let's try to run the LDAP service:
+Start the LDAP service:

 ```shell
 systemctl start slapd
 ```

-Error messages will be generated at this time，run the following command to get the reason for the startup failure:
+Error messages will be generated at this time，please run the following command to catch the error message:

 ```shell
 audit2allow -al
 ```

-Create a separate rule for LDAP:
+Create a new SELinux rule for LDAP:

 ```shell
 audit2allow -a -M ldap_rule